kyocom/SCSS-for-wide-screen/README.md

 # SCSS for wide screen

 When viewing a website in a large window, empty space tends to appear on the left and right sides.
-Let's enlarge it instead.
+Let's enlarge the content instead.
 Easy to maintain layout, and above all, it will improve visibility for people with presbyopia.